Joebabu1/Maswali/README.md

-# MaswaliYote Quiz Management System
+# **MaswaliYote Quiz Management System**

-#### Developed by Joebabu1

-**Description**
+### Description

-This MaswaliYote Python program (CLI) is a command-line simple system designed to create, manage, and take quizzes.
+This MaswaliYote Quiz System (CLI) is a command-line simple system designed to create, manage, and take quizzes.
 It provides a straightforward way to define quiz questions, organize them into categories, and take quizzes with instant feedback on your performance.
 This is done in fulfillment of my Software Development course project.

-**Table of Contents**

 ### 1. Features